 The origins of the opioid epidemic began in the early 1990s, with substantial growth in the number of prescription painkillers, such as Percocet, Vicodin, and Oxycontin, which were available to patients and dispensed by physicians.
 Irresponsible marketing by pharmaceutical companies, a rise in dispensed prescriptions, a lack of physician-patient communication concerning the dangers of opioids, and increased social acceptability of using such medications have all been blamed in part for the current epidemic.
-A Statista survey from 2017 found that 33 percent of respondents who had taken opioids in the past 24 months felt they were prescribed an unnecessary amount of opioids.
+In 2017, it was found that 76 percent of U.S. adults blamed doctors overprescribing painkillers to patients for the opioid problem.
+Furthermore, a Statista survey from the same year found that 33 percent of respondents who had taken opioids in the past 24 months felt they were prescribed an unnecessary amount of opioids.

-In 2015, prescription opioids accounted for approximately 22,598 deaths, a significant increase from 18,893 deaths just one year earlier in 2014.
-Opioid addiction is so widespread that one poll from the Kaiser Family Foundation in 2016 found that 44 percent of respondents stated they personally knew someone who had, at some time, been addicted to prescription painkillers.
+In 2015, prescription opioids accounted for approximately 22,598 deaths, a significant increase from 18,893 deaths just one year earlier.
+Opioid addiction is so widespread that one poll from 2017 found that 23 percent of respondents stated they personally knew someone who abuses opioids.
 Opioid addiction and abuse, and in particular prescription opioid abuse, affects all tiers of society and does not discriminate by age, race, income, or region.
 A recent Statista poll found that 26 percent of those aged 18 to 29 years had consumed opioids in the last two years, compared with 27 percent of those aged 30 to 44 years, and 22 percent of those aged 45 to 59 years.

 The opioid epidemic has been assisted by an increase in the availability of cheap and easily accessible heroin.
 Heroin and prescription opioids share similar physiological effects and chemical properties, making heroin a practical substitute for prescription opioids when such medications are no longer available or easily obtained.
-The number of individuals who have consumed heroin has risen gradually since 2007, but saw unusually large surges in 2014 and 2015.
+The number of individuals who have consumed heroin has risen gradually since 2007, but have seen unusually large surges in recent years.
 In 2015, almost 13,000 people died of heroin overdose in the United States, nearly triple the number that died in 2011.